 - Last purchase date

-You need to make sure your marketing automation tool offers this level of filtering to create segments.
+You need to ensure your marketing automation tool offers this level of filtering to create segments.
 Tools like Jilt for WooCommerce and Growmatik offer a wide range of in-site and shopping behavior filters to create segments.

-7. Location or Source based Personalization for Homepage
+7. Location or Source-based Personalization for the Homepage

 It is no surprise that your homepage is the most crucial touch points in a customer’s journey on your website.